Take Your Next Step Into Ministry

 “You will come back in two years.”

-“Seminary training destroy people’s hearts.”
+“Seminary training destroys people’s hearts.”

 Tackle each one of them.
 They are thinking of something when they state it.
 They might think of some defeat they faced or see some special problem in your life that they fear might develop.
-They might, perhaps, see you as lazy, and wonder if you will ever be able to persevere.
-They will not say that they think you lazy but wonder if God is calling you.
+They might, perhaps, see you as lazy and wonder if you will ever be able to persevere.
+They will not say that they think you are lazy but wonder if God is calling you.

 Taking the extra step

-You might answer one of these statements by, “Thank you so much for your caution.
+You might answer one of these statements by saying, “Thank you so much for your caution.
 I will try to work on this area.
 Do you have any suggestions on what I could improve?
 I would really welcome any suggestions because I want to get myself ready for God’s work.”
 Or you could even aggressively seek, “If God somehow helps me in this area, do you see any other areas I could also work on?
 I really want to be God’s effective servant.”

 The importance of a spiritual journal